zhhjkxyyc/zhhjkxyyc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m a second-year Ph.D.student in the Department of Computer Science and Technology, Nanjing University, supervised by professor Haipeng Dai.
+I’m a second-year Ph.D student in the Department of Computer Science and Technology, Nanjing University, supervised by professor Haipeng Dai.

 Reseach
 ======